devoteamgcloud/data-night-dataform/README.md

 *
 ## Steps
 1. Go to Bigquery -> Dataform in console
-2. Create a repository (data-night, europe-west1)
+2. Create a repository (ID: data-night, Region: europe-west1)
 3. Link repository to [github](https://github.com/devoteamgcloud/data-night-dataform)
 * In github: Copy the clone link
 * In Dataform: Launch your repo, Go to "Settings" tab.